Applications open today, up to €500,000 in funding available

 Average farmer annually saves €1,440 in energy bills, 1.6 tonnes in carbon emissions through Scheme

-The Minister for Communications, Climate Action and Environment, Richard Bruton T.D today (Monday the 18th of February 2019) announced funding for energy efficient dairy farm equipment.
+Environment Minister Richard Bruton today announced funding for energy efficient dairy farm equipment.
 Up to €500,000 is available for high efficiency milk pumps, saving the average farmer €1,440 in energy bills and 1.6 tonnes in reduced carbon emissions annually.

 The government are committed to making Ireland a leader in responding to climate change.
 Minister Bruton recently received government approval to develop an all of government plan, to make Ireland a leader in responding to climate change.
 The Plan will have actions across all areas such as heat, electricity, transport and agriculture according to strict timelines.